Geophysical services specialist set up Saudi joint venture

 With this in mind, Mr. Parker began evaluating the possibilities of setting up a business in Saudi Arabia.
 He had provided skilled engineers for a refinery upgrade in the Kingdom before, and believed his company had the capabilities to meet the needs of the mega-projects being developed there.

-Frustrated with the lack of information on business setup in Saudi Arabia in general, Mr. Parker enlisted the help of Healy Consultants in October 2006 to find out how we could help him.
+Frustrated with the lack of information on business setup in Saudi Arabia in general, Mr. Parker enlisted the help of Healy Consultants to find out how we could help him.
 His objectives were clear – to set up a company, preferably which allowed 100% foreign ownership or through a joint venture – which would allow him to bid for major projects in the country and import skilled labor freely.

 Our staff were quick to point out to Mr Parker the challenges of setting up a business in the Kingdom, including the advantages, sources of potential delay and confusion, as well as a likely time frame.
 For example, at the time of the engagement start, Saudi Arabia would be in the Holy Month of Ramadan, a time when businesses and government departments often work shorter hours.
 However, despite this, Mr. Parker was sure that he wanted to proceed with the engagement, and we proceeded thus.